 The daughter’s socks never did get completely stain free since she was an infielder and always played in the clay.

-Sometimes it was a pain in the neck (other parts of the anatomy) keeping those uniforms clean, but my kids are grown now and I have to admit I miss all that time we spent at the ballparks…Suzanne
+Sometimes it was a pain in the neck (other parts of the anatomy) keeping those softball pants white, but my kids are grown now and I have to admit I miss all that time we spent at the ballparks…Suzanne

 Tip #4: I use a product called Zout laundry stain remover made by the Dial Corp.
 It removes blood, as well as baby food stains.

 I also used it to keep white double knit baseball pants white while his teammates pants looked slight pink after practicing sliding into the base when it was raining and red clay lined the paths between the bases.
 I have used that product for over 25 years…Julia

 Tip #5: Use ESPRO SPORTS CLEANER Stain Remover with Odor-Guard.
 It gets out everything and smells great.
 You buy it on Amazon.Janet